Sashi Cheliah

-Sashikumar "Sashi" Cheliah (born 10 June 1979) is a Singaporean-born Australian chef of Indian descent who won the tenth season of MasterChef Australia in 2018.
+Sashikumar Cheliah (born 10 June 1979) is a Singaporean-born Australian chef of Indian descent who won the tenth season of MasterChef Australia in 2018.
 He established his culinary career by opening pop-up restaurants in Melbourne and Adelaide.
 In 2022, he expanded his ventures to Chennai, India, and returned as a fan-favourite contestant for the show's fourteenth season, MasterChef Australia: Fans & Favourites, where he finished in 19th place.

 Background and personal life

 Cheliah was born and raised in Singapore where he attended Swiss Cottage Secondary School and ITE College, Yishun.
 He is the eldest of seven children.
 For 12 years, Cheliah worked for the Special Tactics and Rescue (STAR) unit of the Singapore Police Force (SPF), where he trained in tactics, rescue operations, counter terrorism, kidnappings and high-profile protection in the riot police.
 Cheliah is married to Rabicca Vijayan, who works as a nurse.
 They have two sons.
 The family moved to Adelaide in 2012.